 Prepare your homework submissions using LaTeX using an equation formatting library such as the freely available semantic package.
 There are a number of ways to use LaTeX ranging from Emacs and AuCTeX to the online Overleaf system.
 If you are getting started with LaTeX, Overleaf is strongly suggested.

-Submit your project and homework solutions as PDF files using the KU Blackboard system unless otherwise specified.
-This is the only thing we will use blackboard for.
+Submit your project and homework solutions as PDF files using the KU Canvas system unless otherwise specified.
+This is the only thing we will use Canvas for.

 All project and homework assignments, exams, solutions and handouts you receive in class are linked to the EECS 762 homepage.
 In general, I will not distribute hard copies of assignments in class.
 All documents will be published using the Adobe PDF standard.